Local audit for agent-written tests

-Open the draft, run it inline, inspect the trace, debug real TypeScript, and decide whether the workflow belongs in your repo.
+Open the test your agent wrote, run it inline, inspect the trace, debug real TypeScript, and decide whether the output deserves to become repo-owned verification.

-Best with agent-written workflowsFree foreverNo account requiredRuns locally firstOutput stays yours
+Best with agent-written testsFree foreverNo account requiredRuns locally firstOutput stays yours

 Read the agent guide